The Fundamental Meaning of the 4 Suits

 for a discussion of this topic.

-Use the 'Menu' button at the top left of the tool as a controller.
+Use the 'Menu' options at the top left of the tool as a controller.